100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 ### Docker entrypoint

-Please add a new file `docker/backend/wsgi-entrypoint.sh` and add execute rights to the file:
+Please add a new file `docker/backend/wsgi-entrypoint.sh` and add execute rights to the file (it is a bash script):

 ```bash
 chmod +x docker/backend/wsgi-entrypoint.sh